 - necessary to lessen or prevent a serious threat to life, health or safety.

 Wherever it is lawful and practicable, we will give you the option of not providing information when dealing with us.
 However, in most cases, if you do not provide the full and complete information requested we will be unable to provide our products or services to you.

 Using your information

-- establish your identity
+- establish and verify your identity;

-- process a payment, including credit card payment
+- process a payment, including credit card payment;

 - contact you and manage our relationship with you;